Badesi

-Badesi (Gallurese: Badèsi) is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, located about 200 km north of Cagliari and about 50 km west of Olbia.
+Badesi (Gallurese: Badèsi) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 200 km north of Cagliari and about 50 km west of Olbia.
 As of 31 December 2004, it had a population of 1,860 and an area of 30.7 km2.

 Badesi borders the following municipalities: Trinità d'Agultu e Vignola, Valledoria, Viddalba.